rackerlabs/design-system/_docs/style/typography.md

 <div class="hxRow">
 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}
-#### Subdued Style
+#### Subdued style
 {: .hxContainerTitle }
-Subdued style can be applied to any text 14px and taller, and is used to let more important text stand out.
-It is not the same as an inactive link or button.
+You can use the subdued style with any text 14px and taller, and is used to let more important text stand out.
+The subdued style is not the same as an inactive link or button.

 *Do not subdue text on backgrounds darker than Gray 25 (#fafafa) or it will not pass accessibiity standards.*
 {% endcolumn %}